 Even though people get them through their doctor, amphetamines still come with a risk of overdose.
-Amphetamine overdoses occur, just like any other drug, usually contingent on the dosage strength and usage consistency.
+Amphetamine overdoses occur, just like any other drug, usually contingent on dosage strength and usage consistency.

 Symptoms of an amphetamine overdose:

-High blood pressure
+- High blood pressure

-Dangerously high body temperature (hyperthermia)
+- Dangerously high body temperature (hyperthermia)

-Once testing is finished and a diagnosis is determined, different treatment methods can eliminate overdose symptoms.
+Once testing is finished, and a diagnosis is determined, different treatment methods can eliminate overdose symptoms.
 This often involves medicinal methods to treat overdoses.

 Medication is used to treat:

-Agitation, psychosis, or seizures
+- Agitation, psychosis, or seizures

-High blood pressure
+- High blood pressure

-Tachycardia or tachyarrhythmias (rapid heartbeat more than 100 times per minute)
+- Tachycardia or tachyarrhythmias (rapid heartbeat more than 100 times per minute)

-Hyponatremia (low level of sodium in the bloodstream)
+- Hyponatremia (low level of sodium in the bloodstream)

-Hyperthermia (overheated body)
+- Hyperthermia (overheated body)

 its own dangers.
 Meth is known as an extremely addictive and powerful stimulant.
 Similar to amphetamines, the drug affects the central nervous system.

-Meth was used by soldiers during World War II and eventually trickled into being a part of prescriptions for a wide variety of medical conditions, including depression.
+Meth was used by soldiers and eventually trickled into being a part of prescriptions for a wide variety of medical conditions, including depression.

 In response to increasing drug use, the U.S. government added meth as a Schedule II drug.
 Using or possessing meth now comes with a prison term of up to 15 years and a fine of up to $250,000.

 It became popular in the party circuit throughout Europe and the United States.
 Over time, the drug has been either sold as straight ecstasy or mixed with substances such as fentanyl for a higher dose and reaction.

-The Horrifying Effects of Meth
+The Effects of Methamphetamine

 Meth is well-known for how it affects physical appearances.
 You can never tell what damage a person is suffering within themselves, but meth use is obvious.